hsur05/hsur05/README.md

 ## Hi there!
 Welcome!

-I am Roy Hsu, a Brown University-trained computational biologist and data scientist with a background in molecular biology and machine learning.
+I am Roy Hsu, a Brown University-trained computational biologist and data scientist with a background in biostatistics, machine learning, and algorithm optimization.
 I enjoy tackling complex problems with data-driven solutions.

 Take a look at my projects! they range from weather prediction using Markov Chains to SAT data analysis and fun Python games.
 Explore my repositories to see how I apply AI, statistical modeling, and bioinformatics to solve real-world challenges!